Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ec2_admin.sh terminate eu-central-1 Posters
 ```

 Note how `ec2_admin` writes the agent machine configuration to the file `agents.properties` which in turn is passed on to the master controller as input.
-Be aware, though, that it may take a while until the agent controllers are up and running on the freshly started machines.
+Be aware though that it may take a while until the agent controllers are up and running on the freshly started machines.
 To stop the master controller from complaining too early about unreachable agent controllers, you should configure an appropriate waiting time in `mastercontroller.properties`, one minute, for example:

 ```bash
 com.xceptance.xlt.mastercontroller.initialResponseTimeout = 60000
 ```

-{{< TODO comment="non-interactive mode" >}}TBD{{< /TODO >}}